-In our study reported that a meta-analysis of 21 published studies on 2611 samples, including 1600 cancerous samples and 1011 non-cancerous samples.
-As the results, we reported that the DAPK would appear the promising methylated gene for cervical screening, which was similar to the previous study of Agodi, Barchitta, Quattrocchi, Maugeri, and Vinciguerra (2015) summarized the results of 20 published studies relevant to DAPK methylation, from 2001 to 2004, on 1929 samples.
+In our study reported that a meta-analysis on 21 published studies on 2611 samples, including 1600 cancerous samples and 1011 non-cancerous sample.
+As the results, we reported that the DAPK would appear the promising methylated gene for cervical screening, which was similar to the previous study of Agodi et al. (2015) summarized the results of 20 published studies relevant to DAPK methylation, from 2001 to 2004, on 1929 samples.
 Because of the moderate heterogeneity between studies, the subgroup analyses by methylation detection method, sources of cancerous samples used to detect the DAPK methylation were performed.
-In the methylation detection method, a significant association between DAPK methylation and cervical cancer was observed between the MSP and QMSP in the random-effect method.
-The higher OR was observed in MSP method (MSP: OR = 21.41, 95% CI = 7.03-65.19; QMSP: OR = 20.45, 95% CI = 5.61-74.51).
+In the methylation detection method, a significant association between DAPKmethylation and cervical cancer was observed between the MSP and QMSP in randomeffect method.
+The higher OR was observed in MSP method (MSP: OR = 21.41, 95%CI = 7.03-65.19; QMSP: OR = 20.45, 95%

+CI = 5.61-74.51).
 It could be explained that MSP method was considered to be "gold standard" method for methylation detection within reported results as methylated and/or unmethylated on the DNA sequence.
-The subgroup analysis by sources of samples revealed a significant association in subgroups, in detail, the OR was highly observed in both biopsy and scrape samples and the heterogeneity in the scrape subgroup was moderately low ($I^2 = 47.96\%$).
+The subgroup analysis by sources of samples revealed a significant association in subgroups, in detail, the OR was highly observed in both biopsy and scrape samples and the heterogeneity in scrape subgroup was moderately low ( $I^2 = 47.96\%$ ).
 Finally, the DAPK methylation was the significant association revealed to ethnicity towards European country.